Dubai Landmarks - 25 Famous Landmarks in Dubai

 One zone is dedicated to Marvel's iconic characters, while another is specifically for the wonderful world of the Cartoon Network.
 There are plenty of rides and attractions here that will make your day fun, whether you're traveling alone or with your family.

-☂️ Visit IMG Worlds of Adventure with a tour
+☂️ Join a tour to see IMG Worlds of Adventure

 Global Village